Introduction

 If your plugin adds readable text you might want to enable translations for these text strings.
 This can be done by

-folder in your plugin directory, containing one .json
+adding a i18n folder in your plugin directory, containing one .json file for each

 language.
 The translations you define here will be merged with the core translations at build time.